maksmakuta/cube/README.md

 # Cube

- Minecraft-like pet project for demonstrating my C++ skills
+ Minecraft-like pet project for demonstrating my skills in C++, OpenGL and other technologies

 ### Features

- ..TODO
+ ..In progress

+### Dependencies

+ - C++23
+ - OpenGL (3.3+)
+ - GLM
+ - GLFW
+ - libPNG